xieyuheng/x-editor/README.md

 A text editor embedded in the browser.

-It can access user's local file system, and preview Markdown files.
+- Access user's local file system.
+- Preview Markdown files.
+- View image files.

 Currently we support Chromium-based browsers (such as Chrome, Edge and Opera).